AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Qualitative results

 The main trend in HouseCat6D is that single-view predictions are often slightly misaligned with the ground truth due to inaccurate estimation of the distance from the camera.
 Such errors are especially prominent for the transparent glass objects.
-The cutlery category presents an even greater challenge because the objects are thin, metallic, and textureless.
+The cutlery category presents an even greater challenge because the objects are thin, metallic, and texture-less.
 Single-view predictions are often inconsistent in both rotation and translation, and in some cases objects are not detected in all viewpoints.
 In these conditions, CosyPose may fail to perform its geometric multi-view refinement.
 Our method overcomes these issues by refining pose estimates with respect to visual evidence.
-We recover globally consistent poses even when individual per-view pose estimates are sparse or noisy.
-For quantitative results on glass and cutlery, see \cref{table:housecat6d_metal_glass_supp}, where we demonstrate a significant overall improvement in scores.
+We recover globally consistent poses even when individual per-view pose estimates are sparse, noisy, or missing entirely.

-The ITODD dataset does not provide publicly available ground-truth object poses, therefore, we cannot show a full 3D scene visualization.
+The ITODD-MV dataset does not provide publicly available ground-truth object poses, therefore, we cannot show a full 3D scene visualization.
 Instead, in~\cref{fig:supp_itoddmv_qualitative}, we show the object contours corresponding to the predicted poses, as seen from four available views.
 The single-view predictions appear accurate in the "Main View" (the source view used for single-view pose estimation), but become highly misaligned when re-projected to the other views.
 In contrast, multi-view methods produce poses that are consistent across all views and our method demonstrates better pixel-wise alignment compared to both single-view and CosyPose baselines.